grammyjs/website/site/docs/guide/deployment-types.md

 to run your bot with a very simple form of long polling.
 It processes all updates sequentially.
-This makes your bot very easy to debug, and all behavior very predictable, because there is no concurrency involved.
+This makes your bot very easy to debug and all behavior predictable because no concurrency is involved.

 If you want your messages to be handled concurrently by grammY, or you worry about throughput, check out the section about [grammY runner](../plugins/runner.md).

 ## How to Use Webhooks

 If you want to run grammY with webhooks, you can integrate your bot into a web server.
-We therefore expect you to be able to start a simple web server with a framework of your choice.
+We, therefore, expect you to be able to start a simple web server with a framework of your choice.

 Every grammY bot can be converted to middleware for a number of web frameworks, including `express`, `koa`/`oak`, and more.
 You can import the `webhookCallback` function from grammY to convert your bot to middleware for the respective framework.